SURFnet/Stepup-SFO-demo/README.md

 * https://wiki.surfnet.nl/display/surfconextdev/SURFconext+Strong+Authentication - SURFconext Strong Authentication
 * https://wiki.surfnet.nl/display/surfconextdev/Second+Factor+Only+(SFO)+Authentication - Description of SFO

+This demo shows two different methods of using SFO:

+1. Using SFO from an application.
+This method is demonstrated by going to [http://localhost:8080](http://localhost:8080).
+You can find the "application" in the /src and /www directories.
+2. Advanced and optional -- Using SimpleSAMLphp as a SAML proxy.
+This method demonstrates how to stepup SimpleSAMLphp as SAML proxy that authenticates a user to the SFO endpoint.
+The first factor authentication of the user should be provided by the webserver (e.g. HTTP BasicAuth, IWA, etc).
+Setting this up is out of scope of the demo.
+An external SAML SP (not part of the demo) can then use SimpleSAMLphp proxy as IdP.
+The 'authsourcewrapper' module that is included in this demo is used to add the Subject NameID to the AuthnRequest that is required by SFO.

 ## Installation

 The installation instructions are for running the demo using the php builtin webserver.